 - Ensure all your mandatory compliance requirements (police check, working with children check, immunisations) are up to date (if required for the program).

 - Arrange travel insurance if within Australia or for travel overseas look into the insurance provided by Monash Abroad.

-- Check the Monash Abroad website for information on scholarships and funding.
+- Check the Monash Abroad website for information on scholarships and funding (if travelling overseas).

 - If the co-curricular program has not been developed by the School/Department the student will be required to develop a proposal and submit this along with the co-curricular application form to the course coordinator for approval.
 Students must also arrange for the volunteering Agreement to be signed by the volunteering agency.

 Students will be advised in writing of the outcome of their program.

 Once approval has been granted you will be able to commence your volunteering program during the nominated period.
 The program(s) listed above are registered with Student Futures.
 Log into the Student Futures website to add this activity to your employability record and receive a certificate of completion at the end of the program.

 At the conclusion of your volunteering program you must:

 - Provide a “Confirmation of completion” statement signed by the supervisor at the volunteering agency, stating that the required hours of the volunteering activity has been completed.

 - Submit a 500 word report of the experience to your course coordinator within 2 weeks of completing the volunteering activity